 (a) The PRINCIPAL shall sell the Contractual Products to the DEALER/AGENT according to its actual price list applicable at the conclusion of the respective sales contract minus a discount of 35 % and an additional startup discount of 5 % for a period of one year from the commencement of this Dealer and Agency Agreement.

-Within the scope of its general distribution policy the PRINCIPAL shall be entitled to change his price list at any time prior to the conclusion of the respective sales contract. .
-For any changes of the design, packaging, product description, directions of use and warnings with regard to the Contractual Products requested by the DEALER/AGENT the PRINCIPAL is entitled to charge a reasonable surcharge on its list prices.
+Within the scope of its general distribution policy the PRINCIPAL shall be entitled to change his price list at any time prior to the conclusion of the respective sales contract. with a notice period of two months in advance.
+For any changes of the design, packaging, product description, directions of use and warnings with regard to the Contractual Products requested by the DEALER/AGENT the PRINCIPAL is entitled to charge with a notice period of two months in advance a reasonable surcharge on its list prices.

 (b) The following terms of payment shall apply to individual sales contracts which are concluded by the PRINCIPAL and the DEALER/AGENT under the Dealer Agency Agreement: